sciencefund/sf-minter/docs/receiptTokenDesign.md

 - stages and time limits (on-chain activities)

-    1.  `pre-open` : marketing for the pool, telling the stories of this pool
+    1.  `Registering` : marketing for the pool, telling the stories of this pool

-    2.  `open`: accepting donations and allows minting of SFRs
+    2.  `Open`: accepting donations and allows minting of SFRs

-    3. `closed for allocation`: allocating tokens receipted and updating the allocation hash on each SFR
+    3. `Closed`: allocating tokens receipted and updating the allocation hash on each SFR

-    4. `active research`: the period when the grants are actively used for research related activities
+    4. `Active`: the period when the grants are actively used for research related activities

-    5. `impact reporting` : accessing impacts from the research activities
+    5. `AssessingImpact` : accessing impacts from the research activities

-    6. `complete`: updating impact report hash to each SFR in the pool.
+    6. `Complete`: updating impact report hash to each SFR in the pool.

     7. (`future upgrade` when DeSci is more mature and interconnected) track citations of papers generated in this pool as a whole